 Wellness, but make it sustainable: eco retreats are an effective way to both feel good and feel reconnected with nature.
 As we all become more conscious of our impact on the planet, natural, eco-friendly spas are also a no-brainer: good for the planet, and better for our health.
 Even better?
 Reducing your carbon footprint by venturing somewhere close to home or by public transport.
-With locations immersed in and activities inspired by nature – whether that’s outdoor meditation, forest bathing, or wilderness walks – this is the C&TH pick of eco retreats near London to book this autumn.
+With locations immersed in and activities inspired by nature – whether that’s outdoor meditation, forest bathing, or wilderness walks – this is the C&TH pick of eco retreats near London to book ahead for spring.

-Best Eco Retreat For: Slow Living
+Best For: Slow Living

 If intrigued by agritourism, a stay at Swallowtail Hill can’t go amiss.
 The 40-acre farm located in the Sussex countryside provides all the necessary components for a unique ‘glamping’ getaway – rustic accommodation, woodfired hot tubs, a charming farm shop, hill top tent and more – but with sustainability firmly rooted at the business’s core.